Learn about the PICC program

 The PICC project focuses on threatened primate species and is designed to engage and inspire students and the broader community through improving knowledge of local ecosystems and learning the skills of photography, illustration and storytelling, gaining an appreciation of the ecological, cultural, and economic value to their communities when protecting endemic biodiversity.

-PICC will conducted in Masoala National Park, Madagascar, in 2020.
+PICC will be conducted in Masoala National Park, Madagascar, in 2021.
 The students will learn using activity books, workshops and field photography.
 The sessions begin with gathering students, teachers and community leaders in classroom workshops to learn how to use a DSLR camera and make drawings and field notes.
 Each student will have a full day in the forest to experience and enjoy the local biodiversity, capture their own photos, and make drawings and journal notes of the plants and animals that pique their interest.
 Children naturally see the world with unique viewpoints which can teach others to look at the same scene with a new appreciation.

 We are excited to include in our workshops and the forest experience local elder leaders with traditional ecological knowledge in order to integrate their local perspective into our project and learn from them through their cultural stories, ancestral practices, and their perspective and understanding of their local ecosystem.